jdbeutel/ics699-docs/README.md

 starts using the app, and asserts her privacy preferences, do they apply to the information that other users have input about her?
 Who owns that information?
 What cognitive model and UI would support this?
+Would showing the user/relation that the information or update came from provide enough contextual integrity (Nissenbaum, 2004)?

 ### unification ###